Celshade/TheCraving/README.md

 # The Craving
-_A text-based, escape-the-room, adventure game_
+_A short, text-based, adventure game_

 ***
 **How to Play:**